Tomis-vis/LITA-HR-Data/README.md

 In the initial phase of data cleaning and preparation, we carried out the following tasks:

 1. Data loading and inspection
+2. Data transformation
-2. Handling missing variables
+3. Handling missing variables
-3. Data cleaning and formatting
+4. Data cleaning and formatting

 Exploratory Data Analysis (EDA):

 EDA involved exploring data to answer questions such as:

 - What is the overall employee satisfaction trend?
-- What is the average employee tenure?
+- Which gender have the highest employee retention rates?
 - What are the primary reasons for employee turnover?
 - Which departments have the highest employee retention rates?